Sex segregation in Iran: Urban buses

 Buses are divided in two parts.
 Men are required to get on and off through the front door, while the back section and back doors are intended for women.
 Although bus services in Iran are sex-segregated, women are required to remain fully covered while inside the bus.
 In other cities such as in Mashhad, males and females were prevented from traveling on the same bus.
 Traditionally it is not acceptable in Iran for a man to sit or stand beside a non-mahram woman in public places.

 In 2021, Tehran municipality announced that it has introduced female-only buses and minibuses inside the city.
 All the drivers are female and all the passengers should be female, no man is allowed to get on the bus.

-Tehran metro
+Metro

 There are special wagons specific to females and, according to Metro laws, entrance of men in these wagons is illegal.
 Also according to Islamic penal codes, if a woman has an objection against a man, this is considered as female violence and has legal punishment.